Egypt says dam dispute with Ethiopia not yet a military one

 Earlier on Wednesday, the commander-in-chief of Egypt's armed forces issued a statement saying that the military was "ready and able to protect the nation and preserve its sacred sites".

-General Abdel Fattah al-Sisi, who is also the defence minister, made the comments during a training exercise that included special forces paratroopers, according to a statement on his Facebook page.
+General Abdel Fattah al-Sisi, who is also the defense minister, made the comments during a training exercise that included special forces paratroopers, according to a statement on his Facebook page.

 The spokesman said Sisi's words were aimed at giving soldiers at the training exercise "a message about their role in defending the interests of Egypt".
 Analysts said Sisi's comments appeared directed more at groups planning street protests for and against Mursi's administration at the end of this month.

-Note: (This story has been corrected to fix the title of General al-Sisi in the sixth and seventh paragraph)